The minimal genus problem for right angled Artin groups

 \section{Introduction}

 In this paper, we investigate the minimal genus of a second homology class of a right angled Artin group.
-We always consider integral homology, and say that a continuous map~$f\colon \Sigma \to X$ from a compact (potentially disjoint) oriented surface \emph{represents a second homology class~$\alpha$} of a space $X$ if it maps the fundamental class of~$\Sigma$ to~$\al$.
+We always consider integral homology, and say that a continuous map~$f\colon \Sigma \to X$ from a compact (potentially disconnected) oriented surface \emph{represents a second homology class~$\alpha$} of a space $X$ if the induced map on homology sends the fundamental class~$[\Sigma] \in H_2(\Sigma)$ to~$\al$.
 We define the \emph{minimal genus} of~$\alpha$, denoted by $\gen(\alpha)$, to be the minimal genus of a surface~$\Sigma$ representing~$\al$ in this way, where the genus of a disconnected surfaces is defined as the sum of the genera of the connected components.
 When we talk about the minimal genus of a second homology class of a group~$G$, we mean the minimal genus of a second homology class in~$BG$---the classifying space for the group.
 Note that homotopy equivalences preserve the minimal genus, hence any model for the classifying space yields the same minimal genus.
 We will restrict ourselves to the case where~$G$ is a right angled Artin group, also known as a RAAG.

 Recall that a right angled Artin group~$A_\G$, is a group associated to a (finite) simple graph~$\G$ whose generators are given by the vertices~$V(\G)$ and commuting relations by the edges~$E(\G)$, i.e.~the presentation is: